zzzli1212/proj2-api-server/README.md

 Yelp Recommendation Service

+Provide 6 API's for Restaurants and P2P:
-Provide Two API:
+    1. Restaurants API:
+        （i）search by ID
-  1. Search restaurants by tern, location, latitude, longitude and price;
+        (ii) search by term, location, price, latitude and longitude
-  2. Search a restaurants by its id
+    2. P2P API:
+        support get,save,delete and deleteAll

-To use API, please see the API doc.
+To use API, please see the API-doc.txt.